 Ali Khademhosseini was born on October 30, 1975, in Tehran.
 “I recall that my brother and I grew up in a loving family.
 Our parents always encouraged us to do well and be the best we can be.
 I think that both my parents have helped me in having the important values in life,” he says.

 Then everything changed with the advent of the war between Iran and Iraq in 1980 when he was only five.
 “I remember vividly one time we were sitting down and there was a mushroom cloud that went up a few blocks from where we were that one of the rockets had hit it.
 So obviously it’s some experiences that you never forget but at the same time, it makes you appreciate the opportunities that you have in the US right now,” he says.

-To offer a better future for Ali and his brother, his parents decided to move their family to Toronto, Canada, when he was 12.
 He liked playing video games and reading at home, as well as outdoor sports.
 Math and science was his favorite subject in school.
 At various times he wanted to have different careers like a professional athlete, chess player, high school teacher.
 Later on, however, when he went to university and found his passion for research he became interested in becoming a professor.